Photo credit: Raw Pixel, Unsplash

 Also, a person who is disqualified from managing corporations the Corporations Act may only be appointed as a secretary of a company if the appointment is made with permission granted by ASIC under section 206F or leave is granted by the Court under section 206G of the Corporations Act.

-Now, you need to have a person’s signed consent before you appoint them to be a secretary.
+Now, you need to have a person’s signed consent before you appoint them as a company secretary.

 Also, you need to keep that consent somewhere safe.